About Us—What is PTM?

 What We Do

 Join Greg Albrecht, President of Plain Truth Ministries, at www.ptm.org for a new and revolutionary kind of church service.
 In our half-hour service, you'll find the freedom of authentic, pure and genuine Christianity — Christianity without walls or denominational barriers — Christianity without humanly imposed rules, rituals and regulations.
-In short, you'll find Christianity Without the Religion — a fresh, new approach to weekly worship.
+In short, you'll find Christianity Without the Religion.
 Available at www.ptm.org 24 hours a day, with a new service posted every Sunday morning.

 A bold, uncompromising and revolutionary Christ-centered magazine.
 In the pages of the PT you will discover authentic Christianity without all the religious "stuff."
 Go to Plain Truth magazine online.

 Wherever you may be in this world, every week in your email box you can receive an update from PTM — bringing you reminders and updates, as well as our CWR Bible Survey.
-Just sign up on our PTM eUpdate web page.
+Just request an online subscription to the digital resources offered by CWR/PTM.
+It's free and you can cancel anytime.

 Free Booklets and Literature

-PTM offers an extensive assortment of booklets and reprinted articles to help with relevant questions and issues about God's grace, as opposed to religious legalism.
-Our eight-booklet series, Journey to Faith is a great resource for new Christians.
-You'll find other resources on prayer, personal finances, forgiveness, overcoming worries, dealing with grief and loss, recovery from cultic teaching, basic Christianity and many more!
-Call toll-free 1-800-309-4466.
+PTM offers an extensive assortment of downloadable booklets and reprinted articles to help with relevant questions and issues about God's grace, as opposed to religious legalism.

 PTM Website: www.ptm.org